Designed to Run - The Human Gait Cycle

 The Swing Phase of gait begins at toe-off and ends on heel-strike.
 This phase consumes about 40% of the total gait cycle.

-The primary function of the Swing Phase is to provide ground clearance for the foot (by Mid Swing), and to position the legs in a way that allows the supporting muscles to dissipate impact forces upon ground impact (10).
+The primary function of the Swing Phase is to provide ground clearance for the foot (by Mid Swing), and to position the legs in a way that allows the supporting muscles to dissipate impact forces upon impacting the ground (10).

 Initial Swing: Swing Phase